 Just like any other frosting, it’s essential to pay close attention to consistency.
 If you’re planning on piping the frosting into cupcakes, your frosting needs to be a bit stiff to be able to hold its shape.
 When you mix, take a spatula and pull it through the frosting to form some peaks.
 If the peaks hold without falling over, the frosting is probably thick enough for piping.
 You can fix thin frostings by mixing in more powdered sugar a bit at a time.

 Frosting is a fun and flavorful way to add to your cupcakes.
-One of the most popular is vanilla since it's a staple flavor which you can pair with almost any other ingredients.
-Knowing how do you make vanilla frosting for cupcakes allows you to explore the many possibilities of this decadent flavor.
+One of the most popular is vanilla since it’s a staple flavor that you can pair with almost any other ingredient.
+Knowing how do you make vanilla frosting for cupcakes allows you to explore the many possibilities of this decadent flavor like the healthy chocolate icing recipe by Rejoice Nutrition and Wellness.